COVID-19 Resources & Information | Testing | Vaccination | Visitor Policy and Hours

 View All Services

 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Melatonin

 Melatonin is a hormone made by the pineal gland, a small gland in the brain.
 Melatonin helps control your sleep and wake cycles.
 Very small amounts of it are found in foods such as meats, grains, fruits, and vegetables.
 You can also buy it as a supplement.

-In most cases, melatonin supplements are safe in low doses for short-term and long-term use.
+In most cases, melatonin supplements are safe in low doses for short-term use.
 But be sure to talk with your doctor about taking them.

 Children and pregnant or nursing women should not take melatonin without talking to a doctor first.

 Because melatonin makes you feel drowsy, do not drive or operate machinery when you are taking it.

 During health exams, tell your doctor if you are taking melatonin.
 And tell your doctor if you are having trouble sleeping (insomnia), because it may be related to a medical problem.

 Side effects of melatonin are rare.
 They may include sleepiness, headache, dizziness, and nausea.
 These side effects will go away when you stop taking the supplement.